rlemaigre/Easy-DnD/README.md

 `row` | Boolean (`null`) | Defining the direction of the DropList as horizontally-flowing.
 (Necessary for Nested DropLists) (Refer to **Nested Droplists** section below)
 `column` | Boolean (`null`) | Defining the direction of the DropList as vertically-flowing.
 (Necessary for Nested DropLists) (Refer to **Nested Droplists** section below)
-`no-animations` | Boolean (`false`) | Disable animations on the DropList (necessary if the tag is a custom Vue component) `scrolling-edge-size` | Number (`undefined`px) | When dragging this element to the edge of this DropList, the pixel amount defines how close to the edge of the DropList it will automatically scroll up/down/left/right (`0` = no scrolling on this DropList). `Undefined` default value means that this DropList will use whatever `scrolling-edge-size` is defined on the Drag component.
+`no-animations` | Boolean (`false`) | Disable animations on the DropList (necessary if the tag is a custom Vue component) `scrolling-edge-size` | Number (`undefined`px) | When dragging a Drag component to the edge of this DropList, the pixel amount defines how close to the edge of the DropList a scroll will be triggered up/down/left/right (`0` = no scrolling on this DropList). `Undefined` default value means that this DropList will use whatever `scrolling-edge-size` is defined on the Drag component.

 ### Slots
 Slot Name | Description